rgregg/mqtt-relay-control/README.md

 A second use for this project is mapping between MQTT topics published by Zigbee2MQTT and Signal-K to make data available for other onboard devices.
 In this case I have a series of Zigbee temperature monitors that I wanted to make available on my boat network.
-The service seamlessly listens for updates from Zigbee2MQTT and republishes the data in the correct format for Signal-K to pick up via [signalk-mqtt-bridge](https://www.npmjs.com/package/signalk-mqtt-bridge).
+The service seamlessly listens for updates from [Zigbee2MQTT](http://www.zigbee2mqtt.io/) and republishes the data in the correct format for Signal-K to pick up via [signalk-mqtt-bridge](https://www.npmjs.com/package/signalk-mqtt-bridge).

+## Prereqs

+You need to have an MQTT server installed and running.
+[Eclipse Mosquitto](https://www.mosquitto.org/) is a light-weight and open source MQTT server that's easy to setup and run on a Raspberry Pi.

 ## Configuration